molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ![Upload file screen](images/plugin-upload/upload-file-screen.png?raw=true, "Upload file")

 ##### <a name="upload-screens-options"></a>Options page
 Select a data upload option.
 On this page you can select the rules of how to upload your data into MOLGENIS.
-Because this dataset is an unknown dataset to the application we leave the default option "Add entities" selected.
+Because this dataset is an new data set to the application we leave the default option "Add entities" selected.
 In tabular data sets, the term entities refers to data-rows.
 It is important to understand that this selection is about the data and not the meta data of the data set.

 ###### <a name="upload-screens-options-options"></a>Options